Bad conscience and guilt: Gaining understanding and treatment

 Trapped in the maelstrom of the spirit of the times?

-How can it have become so common to go around feeling like you are never enough?
-Why can't we give ourselves permission to be as we are, to just live life in all our human imperfection?
+How has it become so common to walk around feeling a size too small?
+Why can't we give ourselves permission to be who we are and just live life in all our human imperfections?

 Why can we sometimes see the irrationality of our self-accusations but still be unable to shed the painful emotions?

-You may have come across various advice and tips online already.
-“Tell yourself you are good enough”, “lower your standards” or similar expressions are often employed.
-These are completely right and in some cases reminders such as these can be of help.
+You, the reader, may have come across various advice and tips online already.
+“Tell yourself you are good enough”, “lower your standards” or similar.
+This is absolutely true, and in some cases this can be a helpful reminder.

 But sometimes you may not be aware that you are driving yourself far too hard.
 Things may have always been this way and you don’t even think about it.